-As a Southeast Asian poet, entrepreneur and Founder of API Curls, a multicultural movement about hair and identity, Rosie Chuong is leading empowered women of all ages around the globe looking to live beyond the straight hair standard by embracing their natural hair patterns and textures with confidence.
+As a Southeast Asian creator, entrepreneur and Founder of API Curls, a multicultural movement about hair and identity, Rosie Chuong is leading empowered women of all ages around the globe looking to live beyond the straight hair standard by embracing their natural hair patterns and textures with confidence.

 Beginning as early as elementary school, Chuong’s interests in leading and lifting others through student leadership and civic engagement flourished well into her pursuit of a Bachelor of Arts in Communications, Entertainment Studies from California State University, Fullerton.
 This passion naturally guided Chuong’s 10 years of experience working in the nonprofit industry.

 Driven by the desire to create impact and inspire others, her clientele includes local to national nonprofits, as well as small to medium sized businesses.
 Chuong continues to consult with companies and organizations on branding and communications, in addition to helping people live their best lives through curls, confidence and career.